Looking for the best Crypto-Friendly Tax Countries?

 Some countries have implemented welcoming regulations on cryptocurrency, such as promoting crypto technology by allowing trade and investment in crypto currencies at zero or low tax rates.

 So, let’s take a look at some of the famous crypto-friendly tax countries.

-Thus, for working nomads and remote workers who have a home base in Germany, investing into cryptocurrency can have a favourable tax treatment compared to other countries around the world.
+Thus, for working nomads and remote workers who have a home base in Germany, investing in cryptocurrency can have a favorable tax treatment compared to other countries around the world.
 But keep in mind that if your German business accepts Bitcoin as payment it will be subject to corporate income tax.

 Portugal is also now an important nomadic hub and all nomads should have it on their radar, as it has an easy tax residency process and it is the friendliest in terms of digital currency taxation.

 However, this relief is for individuals only, and companies that accept payments in digital currencies are liable to VAT and income tax arising from these sales.

 Singapore is an ‘Investment Haven’ in the sense that there are no capital gains taxes in Singapore.
 So, just like any other intangible property, anyone (whether an individual or an entity) that holds cryptocurrency for investment purposes does not have to pay any tax on capital gains.

 But for businesses that are involved in the trading of cryptocurrency as their main activity, the profits will be taxed as normal income tax considering the crypto as any normal product.
 Not only this but for businesses that accept cryptocurrency as a form of payment for goods and services sold, the profits will be taxed as normal income tax.

 Tax residency in Singapore is determined from the place of operation of business, already making it a favorable country for location independent businesses.